daycith/learning_golang/README.md

 #### Conditionals

 The if/else conditional works in go as in other languages.
-Maybe the most important thing to mention is that is nood mandatory to use brackets in the if condition:
+Maybe the most important thing to mention is that is not mandatory to use brackets in the if condition:

 ```go
 myNumber := 15